 2. Respond to Each Review

 Once customers have gone out of their way to review your business, be sure to return the favor.
 Replying to all reviews – both positive and negative ones – will validate the customers’ efforts and let them know you’re truly listening.
 Google has recently updated how business owners respond to reviews in efforts to improve the overall conversation between businesses and consumers.
 For example, for positive reviews, be sure to thank the customer for their business.
 Let them know you’re thrilled they chose your product or service for fulfilling their need.
 For negative reviews, always thank the reviewer for the feedback and let them know you’ll keep their comments or suggestions in mind for future improvements.
+For an in-depth guide on how to craft the perfect responses, follow our reviews guide for managing both positive and negative feedback.

 3. Optimize Your Brand for Feedback